 In this interview with Helena, we’re deviating from our usual transcribed format and providing audio clips for the responses to each question.

 This interview is another one in a series of many recent important and valuable interviews.
 Please take the time to listen and learn from Dr. Helena Lass in Who Is Leading Our Lives?

 And please share what comes us for you after listening to the interview.
-We’re here to have conversations and learn from each other, so please get in touch via email or the chat button on our website if you’d like to talk more.
+We’re here to have conversations and learn from each other, so please get in touch if you’d like to talk more.